 The bill of sale is important to the seller as well.
-It provides evidence that the vendor is not legally responsible for the trailer in any way.
+It provides an evidence that the he is not legally responsible for the boat and trailer anymore.
 This is especially important if the buyer doesn’t register the trailer and gets into an accident or leaves it stranded.
-Also, if the boat trailer is going to be paid for installments, the bill of sale will spell out the terms and enable the seller to repossess the vehicle for nonpayment.
+Also, if the boat and trailer are going to be paid for installments, the bill of sale will spell out the terms and enable the seller to repossess the vehicle for nonpayment.